Lawrence Ati-Zigi: International career

 Ati-Zigi was a member of the Ghana national under-17 team in 2013 and he played for the team in the 2013 African U-17 Championship.
 In 2015, he was promoted to the Ghana under-20 side.
 He earned a place in the final squad for the 2015 FIFA U-20 World Cup.
 He started in all four games as Ghana was eliminated by Mali in the round of 16.

 On 23 August 2017, Ati-Zigi received his first call-up to the Ghana senior national team for the 2018 FIFA World Cup qualification games against Congo on 1 and 5 September 2017.
 On 7 June 2018, Ati-Zigi made his senior national team debut for Ghana, starting and playing 90 minutes in a friendly match against Iceland that ended in a 2–2 draw.

 Ati-Zigi was part of the Ghanaian team in the 2021 Africa Cup of Nations that was eliminated at the group stage of the competition.

 On 14 November 2022, Ati-Zigi was named in the 26-man squad for the 2022 FIFA World Cup.
 Following injuries to Ghana's first and second choice goalkeepers, Joe Wollacott and Richard Ofori, with both missing out on the competition, he was set to be the first choice goalkeeper for the Black Stars.
 On 17 November, he manned the post for the Black Stars and kept a clean sheet in their 2–0 pre-world cup friendly match against Switzerland.
 The start was his first start in over a year.

-On 24 November 2022, he made his world cup debut and started in Ghana’s opening group match of World Cup against Portugal which ended in a 3–2 loss to Ghana.
-In the season group game against South Korea, Ati-Zigi played the full time of the match and made several crucial saves which secured Ghana's first win at the 2022 World Cup by winning 3–2.
+On 24 November 2022, he made his World Cup debut and started in Ghana’s opening group match of World Cup against Portugal which ended in a 3–2 loss to Ghana.
+In the second group game against South Korea, Ati-Zigi played the full time of the match and made several crucial saves which secured Ghana's first win at the 2022 World Cup by winning 3–2.
 His performance earned him positive reviews, ratings and commendations from football fans across the world.

+On June 2, 2026, Ati-Zigi was selected in Ghana's squad of 26 players for the 2026 FIFA World Cup.
+He started in Ghana's opening match against Panama, but was substituted at half time with an injury following a collision on the pitch, with the game finishing 1-0 to Ghana.
+He next featured for his nation during the round of 32 match against Colombia, with Ghana losing 1–0 to end their campaign.